 Rococo Freddie Mercury is what happens when you are asked to be the lead singer of a masquerade cover band called 'Queens!'
 Each member of the band had to pick a queen from history.
 I picked a mashup of Marie Antoinette, Freddie Mercury, and requested our first cover song be 'Killer Queen'.
 I found proof of an extant yellow robe francaise for our documentation.
 The color and style of the stomacher was inspired by Mercury's 1986 Magic Tour yellow jacket costume 'Whatever you do, don't make me boring.' - Freddie Mercury.

-- The sleeves and flounces were made enlarging patterns on page 55 of Patterns of Fashion 1.
+- The sleeves were made enlarging patterns on page 55 of Patterns of Fashion 1.

 - So were the flounces.
 Give the edges a scalloped look by trimming them with these 7mm scallop scissors.

 - The chemise is based of an extant 1780 cotton chemise.
 The 18th century corset was made using a free pattern by Ralph Pink.
 The bloomers were made using this video tutorial, and trimmed with red and gold bias tape.

 - The back skirt panel was made by hemming the bottom of rectangular piece of fabric measuring 36” long, and 45” wide (one yard of fabric).
 It was gathered with a drawstring at the waistline.
 The front panel (of the same measure) was up the middle so it could drape over each panier, gathered with a drawstring at the bottom, and at the waistline.
 The stomacher covers the top front of the skirt.